Independent Eye Care Experts in Sussex

 Eye Services Offered

-Whilst a standard examination will be thorough, enhanced screening is where Dolphins Optometrists excel.
+Whilst a standard examination will cover the basics, enhanced screening is where Dolphins Optometrists excel.
 We have the ability to identify issues before they start to cause problems or symptoms allowing us to manage them better.
 This includes screening with a special imaging machine called OCT.

 You will be called through by the optometrists who will explain what’s going to happen in your eye appointment and will ask you about your reasons for visiting us.